ComicBit/aem-dispatcher-experiments/docs/Local-Dispatcher-macOS.md

 ... which indicates that your Dispatcher is working as expected. 🎉

-Refer back to the [M1 Machine](../docs/Local-Dispatcher-macOS.md#M1) steps if you have an M1 Machine, which requires different steps.
 Refer back to the [Getting set up](../README.md#getting-set-up) steps to complete any remaining setup, and then continue on to the Experiments.